For the free But, First Coffee Printable click HERE

 I don’t apologize.
 These moments are soul-building and usually with a friend or child (sometimes the same thing!).
 And here’s the thing, I adore making homemade latte’s at home.
 My family loves them and it’s such a joy to create them and sit and chat over one.
 For me, homemade latte’s equal family time.

 I hope they may be the same for you.
 Give it a try and let me know.

 If you don’t want/don’t have the ability to make espresso with a stove-top espresso maker try brewing a really strong cup of coffee.
 Often, that’s perfectly fine!

 Do you know what a stovetop espresso maker is?
 They are easy to find at any Target or Walmart or HERE.
 Mine looks like this…

 Isn’t she a beaut!
-Let me walk you through the basic way of making a perfect latte.
-It really is sooo much simpler then you think!
+Let me walk you through the basic idea of how to make a latte.
+It really is sooo much simpler than you think!

 To make 2 nice big mugs of latte:

 Fill the bottom with cold water about to the little valve.

 If you don’t have/don’t want the ability to froth the milk on the stove you can try shaking the nonfat or 2% milk in a mason jar (with the lid on!) until it’s foamy, take off the lid, and microwave it for a few secs.
 You’ll get a few spoonfuls of foam, and a bit of warm milk to pour into your latte.